knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

 <a name="setexternalref"></a>
 # **SetExternalRef**
-> void SetExternalRef (int? id, string externalRef)
+> void SetExternalRef (int? id, StringWrapper externalRef)

 Set the external reference of an invoice